cheeseballDev/queueSystem/README.md

 + Added a time logging system
 + Fixed whenever the user is prompted with "Do you want to continue the program" entering a small letter gives an error
 + Optimized the code a bit

+# VERSION 2.1
+- Removed one line of code